 - What is the overall impact on revenue?

 In order to establish an effective email campaign for your online enterprise, you must set measurable goals that not only generate revenue but that are also tailored to your business service or product.

 Ask yourself, why are you emailing your customers or clients?
 Is to educate?
-Move them to book a clinical appointment?
+Move them to a clinical appointment booking?
 Promote new services?
 The answer will inform your branding, design, content, and call to action.